 Dashboards#

-So far in this tutorial, we have seen how to generate plots with .plot or .hvplot, how to compose these plots together into layouts and overlays, how to link selections between these plots, and how to control visualizations with Panel widgets using .interactive.
+So far in this tutorial, we have seen how to generate plots with .plot or .hvplot, how to compose these plots together into layouts and overlays, how to link selections between these plots, and how to control visualizations with Panel widgets using rx.
 In this notebook, we will learn how to put all these pieces together to display (and serve) these components in a dashboard using Panel.

 Panel pane objects#